-- Verify your login via mobile app, text message, or automated phone call.
+- Verifies your login via mobile app, passcode, or automated phone call.

 - "Remember me for 30 days" option for frequently used browsers and devices.